f4b6a3/uuid-creator/README.md

 3: timestamp high   *****
 ```

-In the standard the bytes of the timestamp are rearranged so that the highest bits are put in the end of the array of bits and the lowest in the beginning of the resulting array of bits.
-The standard _timestamp resolution_ is one second divided by 10,000,000.
-The timestamp is the count of 100 nanoseconds intervals since 1582-10-15.
-It uses 60 bits to represent date and time and 4 bits to indicate the UUID version.
-The maximum date and time that can be represented is 5236-03-31T21:21:00.684Z.
+In the standard the bytes of the timestamp are rearranged so that the highest bits are put in the end of the array of bits and the lowest ones in the beginning.
+The standard _timestamp resolution_ is 1 second divided by 10,000,000.
+The timestamp is the amount of 100 nanoseconds intervals since 1582-10-15.
+Since the timestamp has 60 bits, the greatest date and time that can be represented is 5236-03-31T21:21:00.684Z.

 In this implementation, the timestamp has milliseconds accuracy, that is, it uses `System.currentTimeMillis()`[<sup>&#x2197;</sup>](https://docs.oracle.com/javase/7/docs/api/java/lang/System.html#currentTimeMillis()) to get the current milliseconds.
-An internal counter is used to _simulate_ the standard timestamp resolution of 10 million clock ticks per second.
+An internal counter is used to _simulate_ the standard timestamp resolution of 10 million intervals per second.
 The counter range is from 0 to 9,999.
 Every time a request is made at the same millisecond, the counter is increased by 1.
 Each counter value corresponds to a 100 nanosecond interval.
 The timestamp is calculated with this formula: MILLISECONDS * 10,000 + COUNTER.
-The reason why this strategy is used is that the JVM may not guarantee[<sup>&#x2197;</sup>](https://docs.oracle.com/javase/7/docs/api/java/lang/System.html#nanoTime()) a resolution higher than milliseconds.
+The reason this strategy is used is that the JVM may not guarantee[<sup>&#x2197;</sup>](https://docs.oracle.com/javase/7/docs/api/java/lang/System.html#nanoTime()) a resolution higher than milliseconds.

-If the default timestamp strategy is not desired, other two strategies are provided: nanoseconds strategy and delta strategy.
+Two alternate strategies are provided in the case that the default timestamp strategy is not desired: nanoseconds strategy and delta strategy.

 The nanoseconds strategy uses `Instant.getNano()`[<sup>&#x2197;</sup>](https://docs.oracle.com/javase/8/docs/api/java/time/Instant.html#getNano--).
-You can use the `NanossecondTimestampStrategy` if your machine provides this time of resolution.
+You can use the `NanosecondTimestampStrategy` if your machine provides high time resolution.
 My personal development PC doesn't.

 The delta strategy uses `System.nanoTime()`[<sup>&#x2197;</sup>](https://docs.oracle.com/javase/7/docs/api/java/lang/System.html#nanoTime()).
-This `DeltaTimestampStrategy` calculates the difference in nanoseconds between two calls to the `getTimestamp()` method.
+The `DeltaTimestampStrategy` calculates the difference in nanoseconds between two calls to the `getTimestamp()` method.
 This difference is used to figure out the current timestamp in nanoseconds.
-As you can see, it is not precise, but it's an alternative option if you really need nanoseconds resolution.
+As you can see, it is not precise, but it's an alternate option if you really need nanoseconds resolution.

-You can create any strategy that implements the `TimestampStrategy`, if none of the strategies provided suffices.
+You can create any strategy that implements the `TimestampStrategy` in the case that none of the strategies provided suffices.

 #### Clock sequence

-The clock sequence is used to help avoid duplicates.
+The clock sequence helps to avoid duplicates.
 It comes in when the system clock is backwards or when the node identifier changes.
-It also helps to expand the maximum amount of UUIDs created at the same second.
+It also expands the amount of UUIDs that can be created at the same second.

-The first bits of the clock sequence part are multiplexed with the variant number of the RFC-4122.
+The first bits of the clock sequence are multiplexed with the variant number of the RFC-4122.
 Because of that, it has a range from 0 to 16383 (0x0000 to 0x3FFF).
 This value is increased by 1 if more than one request is made by the system at the same timestamp or if the timestamp is backwards.

-With the incrementing clock sequence, the limit of UUIDs created at the same second and at a single host machine rises to 163,840,000,000, since the timestamp resolution is 10,000,000 and the clock sequence range is 16,384.
-So, the maximum generation rate is 163 billion per second per node identifier.
+With the incrementing clock sequence, the limit of UUIDs created at the same second rises to 163,840,000,000 at a single host machine, since the clock sequence range is 16,384 and the timestamp resolution is 10,000,000.
+So the fastest generation rate is 163 billion UUIDs per second per node identifier.

-This implementation generates _well distributed clock sequences_ in the case that there are many instances of `AbstractTimeBasedUuidCreator` running in parallel.
+This implementation generates _well distributed clock sequences_ in the case that there are many instances of the `AbstractTimeBasedUuidCreator` running in parallel.
 This is done to avoid more than one instance using the same clock sequence.
-To assure that the clock sequence values will not be repeated and will be distant enough from the other values, it uses an algorithm created for this purpose: `CyclicDistributor`.
+To assure that the clock sequence values won't be repeated and will be distant enough from the other values, it uses an algorithm created for this purpose: the `CyclicDistributor`.
 We could just use a random clock sequence every time a generator is instantiated, but there's a small risk of the same clock sequence being given to more than one generator.
-The cyclic distributor reduces this risk to ZERO up to 16 thousand parallel generators.
-Besides, there's a risk of a clock sequence being incremented to conflict with the clock sequence of another generator.
-The cyclic distributor hands out a value as far as possible from the other values to minimize this risk related to incrementing.
+The cyclic distributor reduces this risk to ZERO with up to 16 thousand parallel generators.
+Besides, there's a risk of an incremented clock sequence conflicting with the clock sequence of another generator.
+The cyclic distributor hands out a value as distant as possible from the other values to minimize the risk related to incrementing.

-You can create any strategy that implements the `ClockSequenceStrategy`, if none of the strategies are good for you.
+You can create any strategy that implements the `ClockSequenceStrategy` in the case that none of the strategies are good for you.

 ##### Cyclic distributor

 The cyclic distributor is just a simple algorithm that hands out values.
 It's like a sequence, but the first number is random, and the rest is calculated as points of a circle.
 I don't know if this algorithm already exists.
-I've just called "cyclic distributor", because it hands out or _distributes_ values as if they were on the perimeter of a _circle_ and does it in iterations or _cycles_.
+I call it "cyclic distributor" because it hands out or _distributes_ values as if they were on the perimeter of a _circle_ and does it in iterations or _cycles_.

-The class `CyclicDistributor` hands out numbers between the range ZERO and `range` so that the first value is always random and the rest or values will not be repeated.
+The class `CyclicDistributor` hands out numbers in a range of values, so that the first value is always random and the rest of values won't repeat.
 The range is treated as the perimeter of a circle.
 Each value is a point in this perimeter.
 The first point handed out is random.
 The next values are calculated in iterations or cycles.
 Each cycle has a 2^n number of values to hand out.
 All the values are at the same distance from the other values of the same iteration.

-For example, say the a range is 360, similar to the 360 degrees of a circle.
+For example, say a range is 360, similar to the 360 degrees of a circle.
 The first number handed out is random, and for coincidence it is ZERO.
 The second value handed out is 180 degrees away from the first point.
 The third is at 270 degrees far from the first one.
-The forth 90 degrees.
+The fourth is at 90 degrees far.
 And so on...

-This algorithm is very simple, but it's easier to understand watching it running.
+This algorithm is very simple, but it's easier to understand it watching it running.
 There's an animation in the `doc` directory that shows the algorithm in action.
 Each point drawn in the circle of the animation is like a value being handed out.
 Each value is at the same distance of the others in the same iteration or cycle.

 ##### State file